ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/BuildSRW.rst

 Users on any sufficiently up-to-date machine with a UNIX-based operating system should be able to install the prerequisite software stack and run the SRW Application.
 However, a list of prerequisites is available in :numref:`Section %s <software-prereqs>` for reference.
 Users should install or update their system as required before attempting to install the software stack.

-Currently, installation of the prerequisite software stack is supported via HPC-Stack. :term:`HPC-Stack` is a :term:`repository` that provides a unified, shell script-based system to build the software stack required for `UFS <https://ufscommunity.org/>`__ applications such as the SRW App.
+Currently, installation of the prerequisite software stack is supported via spack-stack on most systems. :term:`spack-stack` is a :term:`repository` that provides a Spack-based system to build the software stack required for `UFS <https://ufscommunity.org/>`__ applications such as the SRW App.
+Spack-stack is the software stack validated by the UFS Weather Model (:term:`WM`), and the SRW App has likewise shifted to spack-stack for most Level 1 systems.

 ..
 Attention::
    Skip the HPC-Stack installation if working on a `Level 1 system <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ (e.g., Cheyenne, Hera, Orion, NOAA Cloud), and :ref:`continue to the next section <DownloadSRWApp>`.